- Home

 A temporary use is the limited or periodic use of a structure or tract of land including seasonal and promotional display and sale of goods, contractor offices during construction and similar activities.
 A temporary use permit may be issued by the Planning Director unless otherwise specified by the County Zoning Regulations.

-An application for a Temporary Use Permit may be initiated by a property owner, or an authorized agent representing a property owner, to the County Planning and Building Office on forms available at the Planning & Building Department or you can fill out the application in pdf format by clicking here and print it off.
+An application for a Temporary Use Permit may be initiated by a property owner, or an authorized agent representing a property owner, to the County Planning and Building Office.

 For more information review Zoning Regulations Article 26 or download the information in pdf format by clicking here.